radwankakar/infrastructure/docs/adr/0011-jenkins-vpn-setup.md

 ### Negative Consequences

-* Possible interuption in access to Jenkins if security group rule configuration isn't implemented correctly or works unexpectedly
+* Possible interruption in access to Jenkins if security group rule configuration isn't implemented correctly or works unexpectedly

 ## Pros and Cons of the Options